Trunkrs/Trunkrs-SDK-PHP/MIGRATE.md

 $shipments = \Trunkrs\SDK\Shipment::create($details);
 ```

-> **Note:** Both international shipping and the use of the feature codes is not available when using API version 1.
+> **Note:** International shipping, the use of the feature codes and the service level are not available when using API version 1.

 ### Finding a shipment